-In this article, we take you through the steps from downloading your theme to installing and activating it on your WordPress site.
+In this article, we walk you through the steps from downloading your theme to installing and activating it on your WordPress site.

 These instructions assume that you’ve already set up your WordPress environment with the most recent version of WordPress.